OpenACC/openacc-best-practices-guide/03-Analyze.markdown

 shown in figure 2.2.
 What is not obvious from the profiler output, however, is that the time spent in the memory copy routine shown in the initial screen is actually the second loop nest, which performs the array swap at the end of each iteration.
-The compiler output shows above (and is reiterated in PGProf) that the loop at line 68 was replaced by a memory copy, because doing so is more efficient than copying each element individually.
+The compiler output shows above that the loop at line 68 was replaced by a memory copy, because doing so is more efficient than copying each element individually.
 So what the profiler is really showing us is that the major hotspots for our application are the loop nest that calculate `Anew` from `A` and the loop nest that copies from `Anew` to `A` for the next iteration, so we'll concentrate our efforts on these two loop nests.

 In the chapters that follow, we will optimize the loops identified in this chapter as the hotspots within our example application.